Home Wellbeing of Women Logo

 Differentiated VIN (dVIN) is a rarer type and usually affects women over 60.
 It is linked to skin conditions that affect the vulva.

-Symptoms include a lump, sore or ulcer on the vulva.
+Symptoms of vulval cancer include a lump, sore or ulcer on the vulva.
 This may be swollen, itchy, painful and bleed.

 You may have changes to the skin on the vulva, such as thick, raised, lighter or darker patches, or a mole that changes colour.
 Or you might experience burning when you pee, but this could be caused by many different things.